syncfusion-content/uwp-docs/uwp/installation-and-upgrade/Install-using-the-Web-Installer.md

 ---
 layout: post
 title: Installation Using Web Installer | UWP | Syncfusion
-description: Learn how to install and deploy the Syncfusion UWP component
+description: This section provides information regarding learn how to install and deploy the Syncfusion UWP component
 platform: uwp
 control: Installation and Deployment
 documentation: ug